 Asking about a discounted self-pay rate is a great way to save on the out-of-pocket costs at urgent care or doctor’s office.
 Providers may not advertise this discount, which is why it’s important to ask yourself.
 They are also not required to provide one.

-This is why it’s important to also have access to in-person medical care.
+This is why it’s important also to have access to in-person medical care.
 Mira offers an affordable solution for just $45 per month.
 A Mira membership covers urgent care visits, low-cost lab testing, and discounted prescriptions.
-You can create an account, and start your coverage today!
+You can create an account and start your coverage today!